 (1) Only critical Common O&M critical infrastructure protection activities to ensure USACE meets minimum fundamental security and protection standards as determined by the District Commander may be included under a No Mission or Partial Mission LOP.
-The District Commander recommendations will be provided through the District's Operations Chief to the FRM, NAV or HYD business line managers.
-Activities needed to meet DoD mandated cyber security certification and accreditation requirements will be included in Common O&M and may be characterized as No Mission.
-Other Critical Infrastructure Protection activities will be included as Common O&M under a Partial Mission LOP or Specific Work Activities as warranted.
+The District Commander recommendations will be provided through the District's Operations Chief to the FRM, NAV or HYD business line managers.-Critical Infrastructure Protection activities will be included as Common O&M under a Partial Mission LOP or Specific Work Activities as warranted.
 Priority and costs for the tasks vary for each project, due to differences in project age, size, reservoir operations, construction methods, features and performance history.
 Consequently, each District is responsible to develop program costs based upon their unique projects.